purevanillaco/bungee-redis-testbench/README.md

 when running ``docker compose up``, the following plugins will be installed and configured:
 - BungeePerms: so all players are op-by-default (proxy+backend)
 - RedisBungee: obviously... (proxy)
+- VoidGen: so the backend's worlds are an empty void (backend) (via spiget)